sahthevandal/CSAwesome/_sources/Unit1-Getting-Started/topic-1-9-practice-coding.rst

               :autograde: unittest
               :practice: T

               Write the code to calculate the number of miles you can drive if you have a 10 gallon gas tank and are down to a quarter of a tank of gas and your car gets 32 miles per gallon.

               ~~~~
               public class Test1
               {
                   public static void main(String[] args)
                   {
-                      // Your code should use the variables
+                      // Your code should declare and initialize variables
+                      // tankSize and milesPerGallon to hold the values
+                      // given above and then declare and initialize variables
-                      // numGallons, milesPerGallon, and miles
+                      // gallonsLeft and miles with computed values.
+                      //
-                      // and print out miles
+                      // Then print the value of miles.
                   }
               }